bemorecyber-rab/100daysofpython/README.md

 Also next step will be to start the PCAP: Programming Essentials in Python course provided by Cisco that I have access to.</p>

 <h2>Day2</h2>

+<p>Completed the challenge - the code is in the Day2 folder - happy I did that.
+I also did start the PCAP course but it didn't save my progress?
+Need to work out why</p>

 <h2>Day3</h2>
 <h2>Day4</h2>
 <h2>Day5</h2>